makerdao/community/faqs/governance.md

 ## How do I know my MKR is in the Voting Contract?

-When connecting the voting wallet to the Maker Foundation’s [governance portal](https://vote.makerdao.com/), the front page displays the amount of MKR in the voting contract.
+When connecting the voting wallet to the Maker Foundation's [governance portal](https://vote.makerdao.com/), the front page displays the amount of MKR in the voting contract.
 Likewise, voters are able to see and manage the amount of MKR in their voting contract by clicking the voting contract tab at the top of the portal.

 ## How do I withdraw my MKR from the voting contract?

-There is an option to withdraw MKR in the Voting Contract manager that is found in the Maker Foundation’s [governance portal](https://vote.makerdao.com/).
+There is an option to withdraw MKR in the Voting Contract manager that is found in the Maker Foundation's [governance portal](https://vote.makerdao.com/).

 ## How does a withdrawal affect my previous votes?